Economist Program (EP)

 About the Economist Program

-Each year, we hire 20 – 40 of the best young macroeconomist graduates from around the world.
-Economists in the EP undertake two 18-month assignments enabling them to get fully rounded experience in regional and country-specific issues, as well as in fiscal, monetary, balance of payments, debt or other issues.
-Travel is part of these assignments.
-EPs travel to the countries they are assigned where they interact with country authorities and carry out operational work related to the IMF's mission.
-In addition to work assignments, EPs undertake a range of training and development activities and are mentored, guided and supported by seasoned macroeconomists.
-Upon completion of the program, EPs take up career positions at the IMF.
+Each year, the Fund hires about 20 to 30 of the best young graduates from around the world.
+Economists in the EP undertake assignments to enable them gain well-rounded experience in regional and country-specific issues, as well as in fiscal, monetary, balance of payments, debt, or other issues.
+They also travel to countries they are assigned where they interact with country authorities and carry out operational work related to the IMF's mission.
+In addition to their work assignments, they undertake a range of training and development activities and are mentored, guided, and supported by seasoned Economists.
+Upon successful completion of the EP, Economists take up career positions at the IMF.
 See Economists for more details on the work of IMF economists.
 EPs usually join as a group in September each year.

 - Possess a superior academic record.